Dave Navarro: 2001–2005

-2006 to present
+2006–present

 Navarro co-hosted with Brooke Burke, two seasons of the Mark Burnett television series: Rock Star: INXS and Rock Star: Supernova.
 Navarro and his band, the Panic Channel, released their album One, in August 2006.
 They toured with Rock Star Supernova (the band formed from the series) in January/February 2007.
 During this period, Navarro had his own internet radio station.
 He soon broadened his creativity with an internet talk show called: Dave Navarro's SPREAD TV, which was streamed on ManiaTV.com and was made available for download on iTunes.
 The show highlighted avant-garde subjects, artistry, and the human condition.
 Videos from the series are also available on Navarro's YouTube channel.

-In 2007, Navarro also teamed with Teravision to direct his first adult movie, Broken starring Sasha Grey, in the first of a planned series of celebrity-directed adult movies.
+In 2007, Navarro also teamed with Teravision to direct his first adult movie, Broken starring Sasha Grey (who he was also managing at the time), in the first of a planned series of celebrity-directed adult movies.
 This effort won "Best High End All-Sex Release" at the 2008 AVN Awards.
 Navarro appeared in Season 1 and Season 2 of Z Rock with Brooklyn-based band ZO2 on IFC.
 In 2008, he recorded additional riffs for the version of "Black Cat" performed on Janet Jackson's Rock Witchu Tour, appearing on screens during the rendition.

 Jane's Addiction reunited once more in 2008 with all of the original members.
-The tumultuous band's reunion influenced NME magazine to choose Jane's Addiction as the recipient of their "Godlike Genius Award for Services to Music".
 Soon after performing together for the first time in 17 years at the NME Award ceremony in Los Angeles, the band was contacted by Trent Reznor.
 Reznor began working with Jane's Addiction in his studio; they recorded and released two songs ("Chip Away" and "Whores") online on the NINJA 2009 Tour Sampler.
 Both songs were previously released on their self-titled 1987 live album.
 This time together in the studio led directly to the pairing of Nine Inch Nails and Jane's Addiction for a worldwide tour in 2009.
 The tour was branded the NIN/JA tour by fans.

 During August 2009, Navarro toured southern California as part of the Billy Corgan-led band Spirits in the Sky.

 In 2010, he posed naked for PETA's anti-fur campaign, "Ink Not Mink".
 He stripped down again for the group's anti animal-testing campaign in 2013.

 In 2011, Navarro appeared as the "Director" of a Rock and Roll Fantasy Camp, playing a complicated passage for a "camper" to emulate, in a commercial for Citibank.

 Navarro featured on the track "Girls/Fast Cars" on the album The Wombats Proudly Present: This Modern Glitch by indie rock band the Wombats.